ammar-tanwar/bloglearnbay/posts/hybrid-integration-platform-hip-enhancing-the-efficiency-of-network-infrastructure.md

 The final step in the setup process is the deployment model, which essentially determines whether you are utilizing a hybrid cloud solution model that combines public and private clouds or whether you have integrated <a href="https://blog.learnbay.co/cloud-computing-and-machine-learning-how-these-two-become-relevant" target="_blank">cloud computing</a> with on-premise application systems.
 Such an overview of the deployment model will make it easier for the HIP to create intrigue that meets a demand.

-Additionally, all of these hybrid integration platformsand solutions employ all four dimensions to provide you with the solution you need to integrate data across your organization and operating environment.
+Additionally, all of these hybrid integration platforms and solutions employ all four dimensions to provide you with the solution you need to integrate data across your organization and operating environment.

 There are a few things to keep in mind while evaluating a hybrid integration strategy so that the team has the appropriate combination of tools.
 Balancing and integrating traditional and modern integration techniques are crucial in such a scenario.